cozy/cozy-guidelines/process/issue-labels.md

 * duplicate: this issue is already indicate in an other ticket
 * can't reproduce: we don't arrive to reproduce this issue
+* Good for first contribution: this issue is a good way to start development in Cozy

 ## Process-related